We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 What is coronary artery disease (CAD)?

 Coronary artery disease (CAD) is a reduction in blood flow through the coronary arteries, which carry blood to the heart muscle.
-Also called coronary heart disease (CHD), CAD affects about 16.5 million Americans ages 20 and over.
+Also called coronary heart disease (CHD), CAD affects about

 Having high cholesterol — especially high levels of unhealthy low-density lipoprotein (LDL) cholesterol — can increase your risk of CAD.